berketunckal/berketunckal/README.md

 # 👋 About Me:
-I'm a seasoned professional in the robotics industry with one year of hands-on experience.
+I'm a seasoned professional in the robotics industry with 2 year of hands-on experience.
 My journey in this exciting field began with motor control, where I initially started working with PLCs to implement advanced control solutions.

 # 💫 Background: